halfer/music-sync/README.md

 * Add sorter device to Directory class
 * Implement validateArguments for WriteContentsCache
 * Write a directory cache
-* Start on the Sync command
+* Start on the SyncFiles command
 * Use generators to recursively explore two folders at once
 * Implement `Directory::verifyDirectoryRelationships` to check all objects have the correct parent
+* Implement `Directory::getCalculatedPath` to get a object's path from its hierarchy